Chern Classes of Logarithmic Derivations for Free Divisors with Jacobian Ideal of Linear Type: introduction

 In the course of our study we realized a very interesting connection from question \ref{q} to the Logarithmic Comparison Theorem (LCT).
 A divisor is said to satisfy LCT if the natural morphism of complexes $\Omega_X^{\bullet}(\log D) \to \Omega_X^{\bullet}(\star D)$ is a quasi-isomorphism.
 In \cite{MR1363009}, the authors proved that locally quasi-homogeneous free divisors satisfy LCT.
 Later, Calder\'{o}n Moreno and Narv\'{a}ez Macarro studied the LCT problem for integrable logarithmic connections with respect to a free divisor with Jacobian ideal of linear type \cite{MR2500865}.
 More recently, Narv\'{a}ez Macarro was able to show divisors with Jacobian ideal of linear type also satisfy LCT \cite{macarro}.
 In fact, in our previous approach to question \ref{q} \cite{liao2}, LCT was the key to allow us to compare the degrees of the classes in \eqref{formula}.
 Although in our current approach to question \ref{q} LCT is not utilized, we still wonder if any deeper relations between LCT and formula \eqref{formula} exist.
 We also note that there are several classes of divisors, such as Kozul free divisors and Euler homogeneous divisors that are highly relevant to LCT \cite{MR1931962}, and we ask if formula \eqref{formula} is still true for those types of divisors.

 In the special case that $X = \Pbb^n$, the Chow group is a free abelian group of rank $n+1$ generated by classes of projective subspaces of $\Pbb^n$.
 Thus the classes in \eqref{formula} can be viewed as polynomials of degree $n$ whose degree $k$ terms are given by the codimension $k$ components of their corresponding classes.
-Assume even more that $D$ is a hyperplane arrangement, in which case it is proven that the characteristic polynomial, the Poincar\'{e} polynomial of the arrangement, and the Hodge-Deligne Polynomial of the arrangement complement all embody essentially the same information, in the sense that a harmless change of variable may take one into another.
-For the details of these works, we refer the readers to \cite{MR1217488}, \cite{MR1843320} and \cite{hyparr}.
+Assume moreover that $D$ is a hyperplane arrangement.
+In this case it is known by the work of Aluffi \cite{hyparr} that the CSM class polynomial is equivalent to the characteristic polynomial of the arrangement up to a change of variables.
+Combining Aluffi's formula, theorem \ref{main} generalizes a formula given by Musta{\c{t}\u{a}} and Schenck (Theorem 4.1 in \cite{MR1843320}).

 As we begin our main discussion, we will start from reviewing basic properties of Chern-Schwartz-MacPherson classes, especially how these classes arise from taking the shadows of Lagrangian cycles.
 Then we will see that the Lagrangian cycle corresponding to a free divisor with Jacobian ideal of linear types takes a very simple form, realized by basic operations in intersection theory.
 The main result will follow by combining these observations.